kyclark/bouncr/README.md

 }
 ```

+I want to have lots of balls, so I need some way to represent the idea of one of them.
-Create a `Ball` to encapsulate all the stuff for drawing and moving a single ball:
+I can create a Rust `struct` called a `Ball` to encapsulate all the stuff for drawing and moving a single ball.
+The `impl` (implementation) block has the functions:
+* `new`: create a ball at some position with some diameter
+* `render`: draw the ball on the screen
+* `shift`: move the ball

+The `main` function will still create just one ball.
+The behavior is the same as before, but now the `main` function is much smaller because all the complexity is hidden inside the `Ball`:

 ```
 use macroquad::prelude::*;